 Description: Acrotray.exe is not essential for the Windows OS and causes relatively few problems.
-Acrotray.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the "My Files" folder—mostly C:\Program Files\Adobe\Acrobat x.0\Distillr\.
+Acrotray.exe is located in a subfolder of "C:\Program Files" or sometimes in a subfolder of the user's profile folder—mostly C:\Program Files\Adobe\Acrobat x.0\Distillr\.

 The file is not a Windows system file.
 The program has no visible window.
-The program is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\User Shell Folders, User Shell Folders).
+The program is loaded during the Windows boot process (see Registry key: MACHINE\Run, MACHINE\User Shell Folders).
+The acrotray.exe file is digitally signed.
 Acrotray.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 38% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 36% dangerous, however you should also read the user reviews.

 Recommended: Identify acrotray.exe related errors